Skip to content

 Fourteen Girl Scouts from Benicia Troop 31808 planted 13 trees at Francesca Terrace Park on November 2nd as part the Tree Promise Project by Girl Scouts of America.
 This national program began in 2021 with the goal to plant, protect and honor 5 million trees in five years.

-A partnership gradually formed with the Troop 31808 providing the girl-power, Benicia Tree Foundation coordinating the project and providing training and tools, City staff clearing the site and digging holes for the trees, and PG&E donating the trees to plant.
-A fall planting day was scheduled since that is the best time to plant trees in California.
+A partnership gradually formed with Troop 31808 providing the girl-power, Benicia Tree Foundation coordinating the project and providing training and tools, City staff clearing the site and digging holes for the trees, and PG&E donating the trees.
+A fall planting day was scheduled so the trees could benefit from the winter rains.

 “I promise to be a friend to every tree, just like they‘re a friend to me.